 - add your child’s photograph to the monthly birthday board in the main corridor

-- give your child a special birthday ribbon or badge to wear throughout the day
+- give your child a special birthday ribbon, badge or sticker to wear throughout the day

 If you do not wish for your child to participate when it is their birthday, please contact the school office.